 2. Compressed PDF of board/s (not to exceed 200mb for each board)

 *Awards entry code/s to be included as the file name on the PDFs

-3. Descriptive text and office profile included on board/s and in entry form
+3. Descriptive text included on the board/s and in the entry form

 4. High-res images as JPG (not to exceed 50mb per image, 1gb overall)